• Home

 Here are some common feelings of guilt I’ve heard from mothers over the years.

-I can’t stop thinking about how I had my first baby via c-section
+I can’t stop thinking about how I had my first baby via C-section

 …and I still feel like there’s this dark cloud of failure hanging over my head.
 Like, everyone tells you that you’re not a ‘real’ mom unless you’ve had a vaginal birth.

 One of the more severe forms of mom guilt comes after an unplanned or planned c-section.
-Even though many women expect some level of discomfort or even pain after delivering, they often don’t envision having a c-section.
+Even though many women expect some level of discomfort or even pain after delivering, they often don’t envision having a C-section.

 Having a C-section is sometimes the safest (or only) way to bring your child into this world.
 It doesn’t mean you’ve done anything wrong and it certainly doesn’t mean you had it easy.